n6il/pyDriveWire/README.md

 # pyDriveWire
 Python Implementation of DriveWire 4

-pyDriveWire is a Python implementation of the DriveWire 4 protocol.
+PyDriveWire is a nearly complete DriveWire4 Server written in Python.
 The goal is to eventually implement all of the features available.
 The server also implements additional features that are not available in DriveWire4.

 Features
 --------